stemangiola/tidysc/README.md

 # Introduction

-ttSc is a collection of wrapper functions for bulk tanscriptomic analyses that follows the “tidy” paradigm.
+tidysc is a collection of wrapper functions for bulk tanscriptomic analyses that follows the “tidy” paradigm.
 The data structure is a tibble with columns for